Biden hires Neera Tanden into the White House

 Ron Klain, the White House chief of staff, is particularly close to Tanden and played a significant role in her initial selection for the Cabinet.
 He was also instrumental in her landing her new job at the White House.

-Tanden’s nomination was scuttled because senators took issue with many of her politically-charged tweets, some of which attacked Republican senators by name during the Trump administration.
+Tanden’s nomination was scuttled because senators took issue with many of her politically charged tweets, some of which attacked Republican senators by name during the Trump administration.
 Tanden also often criticized Sen. Bernie Sanders (I-Vt.) during the 2016 election.

 She apologized for her tweets in her confirmation hearing, but after Manchin said he would vote against her, she had no viable path for confirmation.
-Tanden is the only Biden nominee so far that’s failed to be confirmed, and her withdrawal marked one of Biden’s few political setbacks in his first 100 days.
+Tanden is the only Biden nominee so far who has failed to be confirmed, and her withdrawal marked one of Biden’s few political setbacks in his first 100 days.

 The president’s decision to bring her into the White House could be seen as a defiant gesture toward the senators who failed to confirm her, but Biden made it clear shortly after withdrawal that he would find a way to put her on his team.